Kiwari-Labs/besu-blueprint/docs/programmable-agreement-contract.md

 ## Abstract

+This standard establishes on-chain agreement contracts to create and manage agreements in a decentralized environment.
+It empowers parties to formalize agreements using self-executing smart contracts without intermediaries.
+The contract unequivocally supports proposing, approving, or rejecting agreements and meticulously records transactions associated with each party’s consent or dissent.
+It is meticulously designed to seamlessly integrate with decentralized systems while introducing robust mechanisms for agreement management.

 ## Motivation

 The aim is to create a digital contract system that borrows principles from traditional legal agreements and integrates them with blockchain technology.
 By drawing inspiration from